-A portfolio of artwork is required for admission into DCAD’s Associate of Fine Arts Degree Program.
+A portfolio of artwork is not required for admission to DCAD, but is recommended.
 All applicants are invited to visit the college in person for a portfolio review and tour of the school.
 However, we understand that many international applicants won’t have the opportunity to visit DCAD’s campus after submitting their application.
 Applicants who cannot visit in person may submit their portfolio online.

 - Include 10 to 15 pieces of original artwork